7 min read

 Vendors and suppliers are two different kinds of distributors in the supply chain process.
 While the supplier deals strictly with B2B and is the supply chain's first link, the vendor is at the end of the supply chain and can be B2B or B2C entity.

-To purchase efficiently and meet your end customers' expectations, it is essential to distinguish the vendor from the supplier and build honest business relationships with them.
+To purchase efficiently and meet your end customers' expectations, it is essential to build honest business relationships with vendors and suppliers.
+Vendor management software like Precoro can help with that.